elizabethmcd/genomes-MAGs-database/README.md

 - `ncbi-bioproject-files/` contains individual bioproject accession information for all datasets, from which genomes were downloaded through `ncbi-genome-download` and used to merge metadata
 - `bioproject-accession-lists/` contains accession lists for each bioproject, and the combined list for bulk download
 - `metadata/` more detaild metadata information on specific metagenomic projects and downloaded genomes from NCBI

+# Massively Parallel Search of Genbank Assemblies for Specific Markers

+Previously, I would download the entire genbank database (~200,000 genomes) and then go one by one with for loops to reformat, annotate, and search for specific markers of interest.
+This was extremely tedious, takes up a lot of space on a server, and also takes a long time to go one by one for each of these steps.
+Using the resources available through HTCondor & UW-Madison Center for High-Throughput Computing, I've repurposed all of these steps so each job is split by a genome assembly, and performs the reformmating, annotating, and marker searches by job.
+This way the jobs can be highly parallel, and can flock out to other resources such as the open science grid.
+All that needs to change periodically would be updating the list of genbank assemblies/ftp paths if there are major updates to the database in the `metadata/` folder, and whatever marker you want to search for, which is specified in the `submit` file.

+This pipeline serves somewhat the same and different purposes as the above mentioned steps.
+For the above, you can search specific, large-scale metagenomic projets for a marker or just to create a nice environmental MAG database.
+This can search through all Genbank genomes in one-go, including from metagenomic projects.